arseniisemenow/cpp-simple-navigator/README.md

 If the number of graph edges is small compared to the number of vertices, the values of most elements of the adjacency matrix will be 0.
 In this case it is not reasonable to use this method.
 For such graphs there are more appropriate ways to represent them:

-* *An adjacency list* is one way to represent a graph as a collection of lists of vertices.
-Each vertex of the graph corresponds to a list of "neighbors" (i.e., vertices that are directly reachable from the current vertex) of that vertex, with edge weights.
+* *An adjacency List* is one way to represent a graph as a collection of lists of vertices.
+Each vertex of the graph corresponds to a List of "neighbors" (i.e., vertices that are directly reachable from the current vertex) of that vertex, with edge weights.
 * *List of edges* is a table (matrix of dimension Nx3), each row of which contains two adjacent vertices and the weight of the edge connecting them.

 ## Chapter III